22 Activities Men and Women Do That Increase Their Risk of Chronic Illnesses

 Don't Skip Your Checkup

 Monitoring your blood pressure and cholesterol levels can help detect potential signs of heart disease.
-Regular checkups also provide opportunities for healthcare professionals to assess your lifestyle choices so they can recommend modifications, if needed, to reduce the risk of serious medical conditions.
+Regular checkups also provide opportunities for health care professionals to evaluate your lifestyle choices so they can recommend modifications, if needed, to reduce the risk of serious medical conditions.

 7. Drinking Too Much: